 Many schools offer mental and emotional health resources.
 These include:

 - School counselors - Provide immediate support and resources for emotional, social, and academic needs.
-This includes coping skills, grief support, anger management, social skills, and career advisement.
+This includes coping skills, grief support, anger management, social skills, and career advice.
 These are non-clinical counseling services.
-Can provide individual counseling or group counseling.
+Can provide short-term individual or group counseling.

 - Mental health therapists - Provide clinical, intensive services such as evaluating, diagnosing, and treating mental health disorders and illnesses in children and teenagers.
 This includes counseling and therapy.
 To be referred to a mental health therapist, students and/or parents can contact their school's Full Service Social Worker.